simnalamburt/hyeonbot/README.md

 <br>

 --------
-*hyeonbot* is primarily distributed under the terms of both the [MIT license] and the [Apache License (Version 2.0)].
+*ircbot* is primarily distributed under the terms of both the [MIT license] and the [Apache License (Version 2.0)].
 See [COPYRIGHT] for details.

 [MIT license]: LICENSE-MIT